Council is planning for the future of the Wimmera River Precinct and Central Activity District.

-As a part of this, plans are being developed for the City Oval/Sawyer Park precinct.
-This will include how this area fits with adjacent precincts.
-To develop a plan for this precinct, a community and stakeholder reference group has been created.
+As a part of this, plans have been developed for the City Oval/Sawyer Park precinct.
+This includes how this area fits with adjacent precincts.

 The City Oval and Sawyer Park is the second stage of the City to River Project.
 The plan aims to improve the standard, quality and use of facilities in this precinct, increase the number, range and types of sport, recreation and performances scheduled in the space, attract more activity to the precinct, including activities we aren’t currently able to attract and to improve the access, function and use of the site.